Communication

 Germany

 Germans believe that processes are most effective when they maintain a balance between conformity and flexibility.
 They prefer generally formulated processes allowing for interpretation based on the situation.
 Judgement calls are driven by training and experience.
-Patterns
+Examples

 United States

 Americans seek that fine line between process discipline and flexibility.
 The moment a process step makes unnecessary demands Americans will deviate.
 Judgement calls are made via internal communication within the team and with next level management.
-Patterns
+Examples

 Process as Power